mac-hills/fibonacci-clock/README.md

 ## Features

-- **Fibonacci Sequence-Based Design:** The clock divides the display into rectangles based on the Fibonacci sequence, creating a unique way to tell time.
+- **Fibonacci Sequence-Based Design:** The clock divides the display into cirkels based on the Fibonacci sequence, creating a unique way to tell time.

 - **Responsive Layout:** Works seamlessly on desktops, tablets, and mobile devices.